Blue Phase: Optimal Network Traffic Control for Legacy and Autonomous Vehicles: Traffic Control with Green and Blue Phases

 Assumptions 2 and 3 are motivated by the fact that in existing traffic intersections there needs to be a consensus between movements posing a safety risk: this consensus is traditionally resolved by ``right-of-way'' rules which implies that one movement must have priority over the other.
 For instance, two through movements cannot be activated simultaneously unless they are parallel.
 In our numerical experiments we model through and right turns as priority movements whereas left turns are categorized as yield movements.

 To implement the intersection design assumptions listed above, we introduce two binary matrices that can be pre-processed for all intersections in the network.
-Formally, let $\C_{ij}$ be the set of potentially conflicting movements with movement $(i,j) \in \M_l^n$.
+Formally, let $\C_{ij}$ be the set of conflict points that movement $(i,j) \in \M_l^n$ passes through.
 This set can be defined by examining the geometry of the intersection containing movement $(i,j)$ and identifying conflict points with other movements---an illustration is provided in Section \ref{example}.
-Given conflict sets $\C_{ij}$ for each movement, we can determine the values $\cijij$ for each pair of movements as follows:
+Given conflict point sets $\C_{ij}$ for each movement $(i,j) \in \M^n_l$, we can determine the values $\cijij$ for each pair of movements as follows:

 Let $g_{ij}^{i'j'}$ be a binary parameter indicating forbidden simultaneous movements, formally defined as:

 Let $\bijt \in \{0,1\}$ be the binary variable representing the activation of LV-movement $(i,j) \in \M_l^n$ in the activation matrix ($\bijt = 1$) or not ($\bijt = 0$).
 To forbid the simultaneous activation of two priority or two yield conflicting movements, as required by the design assumptions 2 and 3, we impose the following constraint: